ssmiller25/r15cookieblog/content/about.md

 Responsible for production infrastructure and site reliability engineering for Plex's SaaS offering.

 - Maintenance on on-prem and cloud (AKS, RKE) Kubernetes infrastructure
-- Primary technical lead to deploy containerize workloads such as VerneMQ and Grafana
+- Primary SRE lead in projects deploying containerize workloads such as VerneMQ and Grafana
-- Cost savings be taking part in adjustment of metrics being sent to third party monitoring integrations
+- Cost savings by adjustment of metrics being sent to third party monitoring integrations

 ### Blue Medora - DevOps Engineer (Oct 2016 - Dec 2019)